jmmorillon/wp-obfmylink/README.md

 Obfuscation Plugin for Wordpress.

 ## Dev Log
-2018-05-17 - v0.1.0
+###2018-05-17 - v0.1.0
-Projet initiated and validation of basic fonctions
++ Projet initiated and validation of basic fonctions

+###2018-05-18 - v0.1.1
++ Change of obfuscation marker from clkg to obfml
++ Support for internationalisation

 ## Roadmap
-+ Obfuscation par reconnaissance de domaine
++ Obfuscation by domain recognition
 + Obfuscation of emails
 + ...